ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 As part of a [Google Summer of Code](https://developers.google.com/open-source/gsoc/) project has been added a feature to allow users to set manually specific values of CPU and RAM.
 <!--more-->

-The previous Compute Service abstraction assumed that all providers had hardware profiles, but some providers such as [Abiquo](http://www.abiquo.com/) or [CloudSigma](https://www.cloudsigma.com/) do not have the hardware profiles concept and the previous implementation provides a fixed configuration with a fixed (hardcoded) list just to conform the interface.
+The previous Compute Service abstraction assumed that all providers had hardware profiles, but some providers such as [ProfitBricks](https://www.profitbricks.com/) or [ElasticHosts](https://www.elastichosts.com/) do not have the hardware profiles concept and the previous implementation provides a fixed configuration with a fixed (hardcoded) list just to conform the interface.
 The new implementation allows to use custom hardwares or both (when supported) hardware profiles and custom hardwares.

 ### Providers supported
-There are several providers that support arbitrary values of CPU and RAM like Abiquo, Cloud Sigma, Docker, Google Compute Engine, etc. The first available providers supported by the new feature are:
+There are several providers that support arbitrary values of CPU and RAM like Docker, ElasticHosts, Google Compute Engine, etc. The first available providers supported by the new feature are:

 * [Google Compute Engine](https://cloud.google.com/compute/)
 * [ProfitBricks](https://www.profitbricks.com/)

-To configure the new feature in other providers just add a bind() to the ArbitraryCpuRamTemplateBuilderImpl class at the provider's context module:
+To configure the new feature in other providers add a bind() to the ArbitraryCpuRamTemplateBuilderImpl class at the provider's context module:

 {% highlight Java %}
 bind(TemplateBuilderImpl.class).to(ArbitraryCpuRamTemplateBuilderImpl.class);
 {% endhighlight %}

+Also is necessary to modify the function that transform a node from the provider model to the portable model of jclouds, to include the new automatic hardwareId (if apply).

 ### How to create custom hardwares
 There are two ways to create a custom hardware: setting in on the hardwareId or specifying cores and ram values using minCores and minRam.